microsoft/TypeScript-New-Handbook/chapters/Basics.md

 __toc__

-Each and every value in JavaScript has a set of behaviors you can observe from running different operations.
+Every value in JavaScript has a set of behaviors you can observe from running different operations.
 That sounds abstract, but as a quick example, consider some operations we might run on a variable named `foo`.

 ```js